Al Aqsa Packages

 Anas Ibn Malik (RA) relates that the Prophet (SAWW) said:

 Umrah is the minor pilgrimage of Islam which is the Sunnah of Prophet Mohammad (SAW).
-Umrah is an act of worship which is the excellent source to ask for forgiveness from Allah (SWT) and get the chance to become the guest of Him (SWT).
+Umrah is an act of worship that is an excellent source to ask for forgiveness from Allah (SWT) and get the chance to become the guest of Him (SWT).
 Labbaik hajj umrah is one of the leading names in the field of Hajj and umrah.
-In addition to hajj and umrah packages, we are offering several Al Aqsa packages 2021.
+In addition to hajj and umrah packages, we are offering several Al Aqsa packages 2022.
 Now you can enhance your spiritual level by performing umrah along with a visit to the historical Masjid al Aqsa.